Someone asked me recently what was the best thing we did in Peru. Without a doubt, this was the hike to Rainbow Mountain.

 When we arrived to the parking area, we were only the second vehicle there.
 Marco had brought breakfast and hot coffee.
 That was really welcome!
 There were also some rudimentary toilets near the parking area.
 The guardian charged one sol to use them and she provided toilet paper.

 Marco had recommended that we cover the first part of the trail by horse, mainly to keep ahead of the crowds who would be arriving soon (up to about 2000 people per day tackle the hike to Rainbow Mountain) but also to conserve energy for the main climb.
 I was definitely up for the horse.
 It added to the experience, was fun and also put something back into the local community.
+The horses appeared to be well cared for and Marco assured us that this was the case.
 It cost $16 each to hire a horse and they went at a fair trot, taking about 20 -25 minutes to cover this part of the trail.
 The terrain was fairly flat for the most part.
 It would probably have taken an hour and a half to cover this ground on foot.
 I should point out that this was not a complete cop out: the horses only took us to the base of the main climb and we still had the steep part to cover on foot!

 The climb to see Rainbow Mountain